Annie (1999 film): Musical numbers

-The film's soundtrack was released on November 2, 1999, by Walt Disney Records.
+The film's soundtrack was released on November 2, 1999, by Sony Classical.

 The songs in this version reflect those of the original 1977 production, but does not include "We'd Like to Thank You, Herbert Hoover", "Tomorrow (Cabinet Reprise)", "Annie", or "New Deal for Christmas".
 However, it does include a reprise of "N.Y.C." and of "Little Girls" that takes place at the end of the film, rather than after the song itself.